peri044/STT/README.md

 # Show, Translate and Tell

+This repo contains code for training and evaluation of a multi-task model which performs image captioning, cross modal retrieval and sentence paraphrasing.
 The proposed architecture is as shown in the figure
 ![Alt text](figures/stt.PNG?raw=true)

 ## Generate Data
 In the data folder, you can find scripts for generating TF-records for mscoco dataset.
 Checkout command line arguments in the scripts for setting paths